google/styleguide/pyguide.md

     class.

 -   Prepending a single underscore (`_`) has some support for protecting module variables and functions (linters will flag protected member access).

-While prepending a double underscore (`__` aka "dunder") to an instance variable or method effectively makes the variable or method private to its class (using name mangling); we discourage its use as it impacts readability and testability, and isn't *really* private.
+-   Prepending a double underscore (`__` aka "dunder") to an instance variable or method effectively makes the variable or method private to its class (using name mangling); we discourage its use as it impacts readability and testability, and isn't *really* private.
+Prefer a single underscore.

 -   Place related classes and top-level functions together in a module.